-- (18) To appoint a superintendent and advisory council for church territory not in regularly organized districts, which shall be known as Home Missionary Districts [Section 114], and to be empowered to change any person or persons on the advisory council of such home missionary districts at any time [Section 115, ¶4]. - (19) To provide uniform report blanks for the use of districts in reporting to the general statistician. - (20) To provide questionnaires for use of the district examining boards. - (21) To authorize the changing of district or zone boundaries involving the transfer of territory from other districts or zones. - (22) To elect a board to direct the affairs of the Ministerial Benefit Association, the Burial Association, and the Pilgrim Pension Plan [Section 240]. - (23) To supervise all matters pertaining to the educational work of the general church [Section 237]. - (a) Sunday Schools.
-They shall have general oversight of Sunday schools and all other activities sponsored by the local Sunday school, such as week-day and vacation Bible schools, camp meeting Bible schools, and the publication of literature for workers and students in all such schools. - (b) Youth Work.
-They shall encourage and aid in the establishment of youth societies in each church, youth conventions, youth services at our camp meetings, and other interests pertaining to the young people's work. - (c) Bible Schools and Colleges.
+- (18) To appoint a superintendent and advisory council for church territory not in regularly organized districts, which shall be known as home missionary districts [Section 114], and to be empowered to change any person or persons on the advisory council of such home missionary districts at any time [Section 115, ¶3]. - (19) To provide uniform report blanks for the use of districts in reporting to the general statistician. - (20) To provide a questionnaire covering every phase of ministerial responsibility to be used by the district examining board as the basis on which licenses and ordination shall be recommended. - (21) To authorize the changing of district or zone boundaries involving the transfer of territory from other districts or zones. - (22) To elect a board to direct the affairs of the Ministerial Benefit Association and the Pilgrim Pension Plan [Section 236].

+(23) To supervise all matters pertaining to the educational work of the general church [Section 239].

+(a) Sunday Schools.
+They shall have general oversight of Sunday schools and all other activities sponsored by the local Sunday school, such as week-day and vacation Bible schools, camp meeting Bible schools, and the publication of literature for workers and students in all such schools.
+They shall ratify a standard for Sunday schools upon recommendation of the Secretary of General Sunday Schools and Youth.

+(b) Youth Work.
+They shall encourage and aid in the establishment of youth societies in each church, youth conventions, youth services at our camp meetings, and other interests pertaining to the young people's work.

+(c) Bible Schools and Colleges.
 They shall have power to standardize recognized church schools, as to entrance requirements, scholarship, doctrinal statements, and credentials required of the faculty.
+(See Educational Policy.)